terales/blackbird-docs/src/content/docs/guides/triggers.md

   hidden: true
 ---

 All processes must begin at some point: a **trigger** is what defines when a workflow should start, ensuring that tasks are executed at the right time and under the right conditions.
-Within Blackbird, there are three types of triggers: manual, scheduled, and event-based.
+Within Blackbird, there are four types of triggers: manual, scheduled, event-based and polling.
 Each type serves a unique purpose and is suited to different scenarios.

 ## Manual Triggers